raineroviir/SimplePersistence/README.md

+Thank yous for providing code snippets that I borrowed:
-Thank you to Sebastiaan Meijerink for help with object constructing with args. http://www.codeproject.com/Tips/489809/JavaScript-Constructor-With-Configuration-Object
+Sebastiaan Meijerink for help with object constructing with args. http://www.codeproject.com/Tips/489809/JavaScript-Constructor-With-Configuration-Object